andaze/hugo-jobs/content/merit/8things/_index.en.md

 ---
-title:  "The Value of Working at Andaz"
+title:  "The Value of Working at Andaze"
 date:   2020-08-05T15:53:27+06:00
 draft: false
 weight: 2
-advtitle2: "Benefits of Working at Andaz"
+advtitle2: "Benefits of Working at Andaze"
 advtitle3: "ADVANTAGE"
-description: "How do the unique features of Andaz bring value to employees?
-On the next page, we will discuss the benefits of working at Andaz."
+description: "How do the unique features of Andaze bring value to employees?
+On the next page, we will discuss the benefits of working at Andaze."
 # nextPageBtn: true
 jsonld: {
       "@context": "https://schema.org",